 Most of us are so busy with our own campaigns, we don't have much time to look at what our peers are cooking up.
 Here we take the opportunity to look at top PR campaigns and take some inspiration.
-It's also a good reminder that as you're looking to assess how your own campaigns have been performing, Meltwater is always here to help measure ROI, and provide resources, like our recent ebook on KPIs that PR and social media teams should be tracking to prove the value of their work.
+It's also a good reminder that as you're looking to assess how your own campaigns have been performing, Meltwater's PR Reporting capabilities are always here to help measure ROI, and provide resources, like our recent ebook on KPIs that PR and social media teams should be tracking to prove the value of their work.

 2018 was a banner year for brands who were able to think outside the box when it came to their PR campaigns.